Skip to main content

 });

-You can use the Node.js SDK and Open API to copy files in cloud storage space to a specified path.
+You can use the Node.js SDK and Open API to copy files in the cloud storage space to a specified path.
 By setting parameters, you can achieve the effect of moving files.
 This API supports batch copying.
 API documentation reference:

 Note

-const tcb = require('@cloudbase/node-sdk')
+const tcb = require("@cloudbase/node-sdk");

 const app = tcb.init({

-env: 'xxx' // Fill in the environment ID
+env: env: "xxx", // Enter your environment ID

-const fileList = [{
+const fileList = [

 srcPath: path,

-dstPath: `dst/${path}`, // Fill in the target file path
+dstPath: dstPath: `dst/${path}`, // Enter the destination file path

 const result = await app.copyFile({